Restore

 Once the data finishes the preparation phase, the Next

 button activates.
-You could download the complete record set as a CSV file here as well.
+You can download the complete record set as a CSV file here as well.

 Null or Empty Values